chargehound/chargehound-slate/source/includes/_webhooks.md

 ## Dispute submitted

-Notification that a dispute has been submitted.
+Notification that a dispute has been submitted by Chargehound.

 > Example request: